<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Churches]]></category>

-<guid isPermaLink="false">https://www.ntrmin.org/?p=5982</guid>
+<guid isPermaLink="false">https://www.ntrmin.org/?p=6768</guid>

-<description><![CDATA[<p>The post <a href="https://www.ntrmin.org/the-history-of-the-orthodox-church/">The History of the Orthodox Church</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>
+<p>The post <a href="https://www.ntrmin.org/church-debt-campaigns-and-the-holy-spirit-seeking-gods-provision/">Church Debt Campaigns and the Holy Spirit: Seeking God’s Provision</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<p>The post <a href="https://www.ntrmin.org/the-history-of-the-orthodox-church/">The History of the Orthodox Church</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>
+<p>The post <a href="https://www.ntrmin.org/church-debt-campaigns-and-the-holy-spirit-seeking-gods-provision/">Church Debt Campaigns and the Holy Spirit: Seeking God’s Provision</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>

 ]]></content:encoded>